Alex1304/jdash/README.md

 - Provides a high-level HTTP client to fetch data from Geometry Dash servers
 - Supports authentication with Geometry Dash account username / password
 - Allows for both blocking and reactive/non-blocking programming styles
-- Caches requests for better performance.
+- Supports request caching for better performances
+- Provides a convenient way to generate player icons.

 # Get started